 Civil Unions.
-As of October 1, 2005, Connecticut now recognizes the civil union of two parties of the same sex.
+Effective October 1, 2005, Connecticut will recognize the civil union of two parties of the same sex.
 According to the legislation: (i) parties to a civil union are to have the same benefits, protections and responsibilities under the law as are granted to spouses in a marriage; (ii) wherever in the general statutes the terms "spouse," "family," "immediate family," "dependent," "next of kin" or any other term of spousal relationship are used or defined, a party to a civil union shall be included in such use or definition; and (iii) wherever in the general statutes the term "marriage" is used or defined, a civil union generally shall be included in such use or definition.
 Conn.
 Pub.
 Act No. 05-10, §§1-21 (effective October 1, 2005).
 A provision adopted during the June Special Session clarified that, commencing on January 1, 2006, the Connecticut personal income tax provisions (Chapter 229) shall apply to parties to a civil union recognized under the laws of Connecticut as if federal income tax and federal estate and gift tax law recognized such a civil union in the same manner as Connecticut law.
 Conn.
 Pub.
 Act No. 05-03 (June Sp.
 Sess.), §58 (effective July 5, 2005, and applicable to taxable years commencing, gifts made, and estates of decedents dying on or after January 1, 2006).
 [Ed. note.
-Although we are awaiting written guidance from the DRS regarding the tax consequences of this legislation, representatives of the DRS orally have represented that parties to a Connecticut civil union will not be permitted, until the 2006 taxable year, to file joint Connecticut income tax returns, change their Connecticut wage withholding based on the union, make gifts to each other free from the Connecticut gift tax, etc. However, the DRS also has orally represented that it will acknowledge, for certain uniquely Connecticut taxes (e.g., real estate conveyance, sales and use), the status of a civil union as of October 1, 2005.
-The DRS has published a new Form CT-W4 for 2006 and has instructed an employee who is a party to a civil union recognized under Connecticut law to choose the filing status of civil union filing jointly or civil union filing separately.]
+Although we are awaiting written guidance from the DRS regarding the tax consequences of this legislation, representatives of the DRS orally have represented that parties to a Connecticut civil union will not be permitted, until the 2006 taxable year, to file joint Connecticut income tax returns, change their

+Connecticut wage withholding based on the union, make gifts to each other free from the Connecticut gift tax, etc.]